-These consolidated financial statements have been prepared on the historical cost basis except for the following that are measured at fair value:
+These consolidated financial statements have been prepared on the historical cost basis except for provision for end of service benefits measured in accordance with IAS 19 and for the following that are measured at fair value:

-- i) financial assets at fair value through profit or loss (FVTPL); - ii) financial assets at fair value through other comprehensive income (FVTOCI); and - iii) investment properties c.
+- financial assets at fair value through profit or loss (FVTPL); - ii) financial assets at fair value through other comprehensive income (FVTOCI); and - iii) investment properties c.
 Functional and presentation currency d.
 Use of estimates and judgments